by Don R. Camp

 indicates there were 7,337) were unwillingly held as slaves or

 unwilling to follow the Jews back to Jerusalem.
-In any event, it
+In any event, that

 returned with the Jews to Jerusalem.
 In the end they were